-- 10.5.1 A specific By-law authorizing the execution of an Agreement is not required if all the applicable requirements of this Sponsorship Policy have been met. - 10.5.2 Sponsorship Activation and Fulfillment shall not proceed prior to the execution of an Agreement.
+- 10.5.1 Council approval authorizing the execution of an Agreement is not required if all the applicable requirements of this Sponsorship Policy have been met. - 10.5.2 Sponsorship Activation and Fulfillment shall not proceed prior to the execution of an Agreement.